Equity, Diversity, Inclusion and Accessibility (EDIA) Initiatives

 - Understanding Psychology in Context: Taking a Students-as-Partners Approach to Support the Development of a New Breadth Course in Psychology

-This project will take a ‘students-as-partners’ approach to support the development of a new second-year breadth course titled “Psychology in Context”.
-Guided by principles of equity, inclusion, and diverse ways […]
+This project took a ‘students-as-partners’ approach to support the development of a newsecond-year breadth course titled “Psychology in Context” (PSYB80), which was taught for thefirst time in Winter 2025.
+Guided […]

 -